jalevitt/EEG-LLAMAS/README.md

 Can also be used to collect EEG neurofeedback outside of the scanner.

-To begin, open RealtimeEEGUI_App.mlapp and press run, or type RealtimeEEGUI_App into your command window.
+To begin, open EEG_LLAMAS.mlapp and press run, or type EEG_LLAMAS into your command window.
 Check all settings in the main UI, the press 'Open Settings' and set the advanced settings.
 Then press 'begin recording'.
 If everything is set up properly, you should begin streaming data in ~10 seconds or so.